 - Insulate windows with window film mounting tape, or with insulated shades that soak up the sun’s heat.

-Talk to a Professional AC Contractor
+Talk to a Professional AC Contractor in Raleigh

 Here at Weather Master, we have an even better solution to ensure your upstairs stays cool in the summer: a zoned system.
 A zoned system lets you manage the temperature of the downstairs and upstairs separately, which not only guarantees a cooler upstairs, but will also allow you to save on energy bills with a smart thermostat that allows for greater control.